 Strategies to Prevent Polypharmacy

-Every healthcare worker, including the pharmacist and nurse practitioner, must regularly determine what medications each patient is taking.
-Duplicate medications must be removed after consulting with the clinician who initially prescribed it.
+Every healthcare worker, including the pharmacist and nurse practitioner, must regularly determine what medications each patient is taking; monitoring the patient's medications is an interprofessional team effort.
+Duplicate medications require removal from the patient's regimen after consulting with the clinician who initially prescribed it.
 The date of prescribing and duration must be stated during each clinic visit.
-If nursing staff suspect duplicate therapy, they should consult with a pharmacist and bring it to the prescriber's attention.
-The key reason for checking medications is to ensure that there is no polypharmacy.
-Each year, thousands of elderly patients are injured because of adverse effects from multiple medications.
+If nursing staff suspects duplicate therapy, they should consult with a pharmacist and bring it to the prescriber's attention.
+The key reason for checking medications is to prevent polypharmacy.
+Each year, thousands of elderly patients suffer injury because of adverse effects from multiple medications.
 The pharmacist must have a list of all patient medications and continually update the physician and nurse practitioner for duplicates and unnecessary medications.
-All members of the healthcare team (physicians, nurses, pharmacists) need to educate the patient on why they are taking a given drug and help them, or their caregiver to understand the regimen as much as possible.
+All members of the interprofessional healthcare team (physicians, nurses, pharmacists) need to educate the patient on why they are taking a given drug and help them, or their caregiver, to understand the regimen as much as possible.
 This type of information must be made available to the entire interprofessional healthcare team, so duplicate and extraneous agents can be deleted from the patient's regimen, and medication therapy optimized.
-[Level V]
+[Level 5]

 |||Masnoon N,Shakib S,Kalisch-Ellett L,Caughey GE, What is polypharmacy?
 A systematic review of definitions.
 BMC geriatrics.
 2017 Oct 10 [PubMed PMID: 29017448]|